doc-detective/doc-detective/README.md

 `doc-unit-test` handles test parsing and web-based UI testing; it doesn't support results reporting or notifications.
 This script is a part of the testing infrastructure and needs to be complimented by other componenets.

+`doc-unit-test` uses `puppeteer` to install, launch, and drive Chromium to perform tests. `puppeteer` removes the requirement to manually configure a local web browsers and enables easy screenshoting and video recording.

 ## MVP features

 *   Iterate through files/folders to identify, parse, and execute tests
 *   Tests may be defined in their own files or single-sourced within documentation
 *   Configurable test file types and test opening/closing markup
-*   Test that a page element exists based on CSS
+*   Find a page element based on CSS
-*   Test that a page element exists based on exact matching text
+*   Find a page element based on exact matching text
+*   Click a page element
+*   Send key strokes to a page element
 *   Single-line test actions

 ## Post-MVP features